Iqer: Old Kingdom

-Iqer was a nome in ancient Egypt, the sixth Upper province.
-Its capital was Iunet, modern Denderah.
+Middle Kingdom

 The name of the nome was written with the sign of a crocodile.
 The reading of this sign is not certain, Iq is another option.
 On the white chapel of Senusret I appears a list of all Egyptian nomes.
 Here the goddess Hathor is called lady of Iq.
-Next to Iunet, where Hathor was worshipped, a place called Shabet was lying in the sixth Upper Egyptian nome, another place was Khadj.
-The exact locations of these towns is uncertain.

-The nome is already mentioned in a Fourth Dynasty inscription dating from the reign of the Pharaoh Snofru.
+Ptolemaic period

 In the Ptolemaic (Greco-Roman) period, the nome was called Tentyrites, after Denderah, that appears in Greek sources as Tentyris.
 Several strategoi (governors) are known.